EnterpriseDB/repmgr/README.md

    data checksums were enabled when the cluster was initialized.
 See the `pg_rewind` documentation for details:
      https://www.postgresql.org/docs/current/static/app-pgrewind.html
-- `repmgrd` should not be running when a switchover is carried out, otherwise the `repmgrd` may try and promote a standby by itself.
+- `repmgrd` should not be running with setting `failover=automatic` in `repmgr.conf` when a switchover is carried out, otherwise the `repmgrd` may try and promote a standby by itself.
 - Any other standbys attached to the old master will need to be manually instructed to point to the new master (e.g. with `repmgr standby follow`).
 - You must ensure that following a server start using `pg_ctl`, log output